macorifice/diceccostefano/README.md

-## Di Cecco Stefano's blog
+# Di Cecco Stefano's blog
+ :bowtie: :bowtie: :bowtie: :bowtie:

-“Any fool can write code that a computer can understand.
+## “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” — Martin Fowler

-### React is better than Angular?
+### :three: - React is better than Angular?

 <img src='https://diceccostefano.files.wordpress.com/2020/10/screenshot-2020-10-20-at-13.15.30.png' style="display: block; margin: auto;" />

 First, the question is wrong!
 Because it’s not really possible to compare a UI library (React) and a framework (Angular)

-### Create React app
+### :two: - Create React app

 <img src='https://diceccostefano.files.wordpress.com/2020/10/screenshot-2020-10-20-at-13.02.48.png' style="display: block; margin: auto;" />

 Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.